hasura/rag-benchmark/README.md

 ## Generating data

-See the script `load.py` which scrapes wiki articles and stores it in Postgres
+See the script `load.py` which scrapes wiki articles and stores it in Postgres.
+It uses the [FRAMES](https://huggingface.co/datasets/google/frames-benchmark) dataset available in `test.tsv`

 ## Comparing